 NOTE: If you want do some hillwork and see more nature, you could keep running east instead of crossing the dam, and in just 3 kilometers you will reach the Hörnli hill, where you can follow hillside paths through woods and fields.
 The backside of the hill is in Germany.

-Now you will run westwards, back towards the center of town, along the Rheinpark along the south bank.
-The path crosses a bridge over a wild mountain stream, the Birs, at Birskopf, and back under the Schwarzwaldbrücke car and railroad bridges.
+Now you will turn right and run westwards, back towards the center of town, in the Rheinpark along the south bank.
+The path crosses a bridge over a wild mountain stream, the Birs, at Birskopf, and back under the Schwarzwaldbrücke car- and railroad bridges.
 Just past the bridges, you can also choose to run down below along the river bank or up along the quiet St. Alban Rheinweg street.

 Soon, you'll pass the old city gate and walls on the left, then the St. Alban church.
 You could take the little Mühlenberg street that curves upwards to the left to avoid the stairs at the end of this street straight ahead.
 Just at the Wettsteinbrücke bridge, the path ends: there are only cliffs along the riverbank ahead, below Basel's cathedral, the Münster.

-Continue around to the other side of the Münster, run through the Münsterplatz square towards the right side, and run west along Rheinsprung with its palace museums, running downhill to our staring point at the Mittlere Rheinbrücke.
+Continue around to the other (west) side of the Münster, run through the Münsterplatz square towards the right side, and run west along Rheinsprung, with its palace museums.
+Just run straight downhill to our staring point at the Mittlere Rheinbrücke.

 |The last bit of the run, coming down Rheinsprung|